-If we are successful in the future in obtaining regulatory approvals to market TTX-MC138 or any future product candidates, our revenue will be dependent, in part, upon the size of the markets in the territories for which we gain marketing approval, the price for the product we obtain, the ability to get reimbursement at any price and whether we own the commercial rights for that territory.
-If the number of addressable patients is not as significant as we estimate, the indication approved by regulatory authorities is narrower than we expect, the labels for our current product candidates and any future product candidates contain significant safety warnings, regulatory authorities impose burdensome or restrictive distribution requirements, or the reasonably accepted patient population for treatment is narrowed by competition, physician choice or treatment guidelines, we may not generate significant revenue from sales of such products, even if approved.
-If we are not able to generate sufficient revenue from the sale of any approved products, we could be prevented from or significantly delayed in achieving profitability.
+If we are successful in the future in obtaining regulatory approvals to market TTX-MC138 or any future product candidates, our revenue will be dependent, in part, upon the size of the markets in the territories for which we gain marketing approval, the accepted price for the product, the ability to get reimbursement at any price and whether we own the commercial rights for that territory.
+If the number of our addressable patients is not as significant as we estimate, the indication approved by regulatory authorities is narrower than we expect, the labels for our current product candidates and any future product candidates contain significant safety warnings, regulatory authorities impose burdensome or restrictive distribution requirements, or the reasonably accepted patient population for treatment is narrowed by competition, physician choice or treatment guidelines, we may not generate significant revenue from sales of such products, even if approved.
+If we are not able to generate revenue from the sale of any approved products, we could be prevented from or significantly delayed in achieving profitability.

 Even if we achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
-Our failure to become and remain profitable would depress the value of our company and could impair our ability to raise capital, expand our business, maintain our development efforts, obtain product approvals, diversify our product offerings or continue our operations.
+Our failure to become and remain profitable would depress the value of our company and could impair our ability to raise capital, expand our business, maintain our development efforts, obtain product approvals, diversify our offerings or continue our operations.
 A decline in the value of our company could also cause you to lose all or part of your investment.

 Even if we consummate this offering, we will need to raise substantial additional funding.
-If we are unable to raise capital when needed, we would be forced to delay, scale back or discontinue some of our product candidate development programs or commercialization efforts.
+If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, scale back or discontinue some of our product candidate development programs or commercialization efforts.

 The development of pharmaceutical drugs is capital intensive.
 We are currently advancing TTX-MC138 through preclinical development.
-Our current cash resources are insufficient to fund our planned operations or development plans.
-If we raise less than anticipated in this offering, we may only be able to complete our proposed first-in-human, or FIH, studies in a small subset of patients and in only one tumor type.
-We may not have accurately anticipated how much we will accomplish with the funds from this offering.
-We may require additional funds to achieve even these more limited objectives which, if achieved, will still require additional funds to advance further.
+Our current cash resources are insufficient to fund our operations or development plans.
+If we raise less than anticipated in this offering, we may only be able to complete our proposed first-in-human, or FIH, studies in a small subset of patients in only one tumor type.
+We may not have accurately anticipated how much we would accomplish with the funds from this offering.
+We may require additional funds to achieve even that objective, and, if achieved, will require additional funds to complete an adaptive trial design involving additional patients in more than one tumor type.
 If we are capital constrained, we may not be able to meet our obligations.
-If we are unable to meet our obligations, or we experience a disruption in our cash flows, it could limit or halt our ability to continue to develop our product candidates or to even continue operations, either of which would have a material adverse effect on us.
+If we are unable to meet our obligations, or we experience a disruption in our cash flows, it could limit or halt our ability to continue to develop our product candidates or to even continue operations, either of which would likely have a material adverse effect on us.